By Chuck Hill

 Upon hearing the Native American pronunciation for Lake Chelan, a 19th

-that Dr. Robert Jankelson gave to his Italian-style country retreat in
+name that Dr. Robert Jankelson gave to his Italian-style country retreat

-the Chelan Valley.
-Estate vineyards above the lake shore complete the
+in the Chelan Valley.
+Estate vineyards above the lake shore

-Nebbiolo.
-Look for aromas and flavors of cherry and cranberry, with
+Sangiovese and 16% Nebbiolo.
+Look for aromas and flavors of cherry

 Walla Walla Vintners